 In Havana, Cuban President Fidel Castro opened the sixth Non-Aligned summit on Monday (3 September) with a strong attack on the United States.

-In Havana, Cuban President Fidel Castro opened the sixth Non-Aligned summit on Monday (3 September) with a strong attack on the United States.
+Background: In Havana, Cuban President Fidel Castro opened the sixth Non-Aligned summit on Monday (3 September) with a strong attack on the United States.
 He accused America of trying to sabotage the movement.
 At the same time the Cuban leader, who has been accused by moderates of wanting to shift the movement closer to the Soviet Union, paid warm tribute to the Soviet Union for its aid to Cuba since its revolution twenty years ago.
 The only surviving founder of the Non-Aligned Movement, President Josip Broz Tito of Yugoslavia, has been waging a diplomatic offensive to try and keep the 96-member organisation on its traditional neutral path between the two super powers and flew out to Cuba earlier for talks with president Castro.

 SYNOPSIS: Zambian President kenneth Kaunda was one of many leaders to arrive on Saturday (1 September). he was greeted by a seemingly tireless Fidel Castro wearing his familiar olive green battle dress.
 At least fifty heads of state are expected to attend the summit and other nations will be represented by senior ministers.
 Representatives of all five front line states confronting Zimbabwe Rhodesia and patriotic Front leaders Robert Mugabe and Joshua Nkomo are attending the summit.